OpsMx/enterprise-spinnaker/charts/oes/README.md

    $ helm repo update
    ```

-- Quay container registry credentials is setup as a secret in Kubernetes.
-Before you install OES, please send an email to creds@opsmx.com requesting access to the OES images with your Quay ID.
-You can proceed with installation once your Quay ID has been granted access.

-  To be able to fetch OES container images, do anything of the below actions
-  1. username and password shall be set in values.yaml or
-  2. use --set imageCredentials.username=<username> --set imageCredentials.password=<password> while running helm install or
-  3. Create an imagePullSecret with your quay credentials and specify the secret name using --set imagePullSecret=<secretName>

 - Your Kubernetes cluster shall support persistent volumes

 - It is assumed that an nginx ingress controller is installed on the cluster, by default ingress resources are created for oes-ui, oes-gate, spin-deck and spin-gate services.
 Customize the hosts for OES using the options in the values.yaml under global.oesUI, oesGate, spinDeck, spinGate.
 If any other ingress controller is installed, set createIngress flag to false and configure your ingress.